 And it works both ways - prospective employees are researching for culture fit too.
 Millennial & Gen Z employees in particular are becoming more mindful about the type of employer they work for.

-In this blog I’ll be exploring what exactly cultural fit means and the reasons why it is important for business.
+In this blog, we'll be exploring what exactly cultural fit means and the reasons why it's important for business.

 First of all, let’s define what we mean by business culture.
 A company’s culture can be seen as the values and beliefs of the company’s founders through to the collective force of employees, interactions between management and staff, and the environment in which they work.

 It’s a bit like an ecosystem involving a complex network of organisms and components, which includes us (humans), and the technology, systems, premises, tools etc which we need to work.

 Just like there are variations in individual’s personalities, business culture varies from company to company.
 It’s why some people fit into one set of business values and a particular working environment, but not in others.

 It seems simple but, it’s really important to understand that cultural-fit hiring doesn’t mean recruiting people who are identical.
 Cultural fit shouldn’t be used to discriminate against diversity.
 A great company culture will reflect a diverse workforce.

 Get this wrong and cracks will appear.
 A great company culture can quickly turn toxic and there’s lots of research out there to support the fact that homogenous teams don’t make ground-breaking business.
 Diverse teams do.

 For example, an older person returning to the workplace after caring for their children may not appear to fit into a culture of younger people happy to work late, but they will bring a whole lot of knowledge and life experience to the table that could make a difference to the business.
 And, just because they aren’t young and can’t socialise after work as much due to family commitments, it doesn’t mean they don’t uphold the same values of the business.